SHRED: 3D Shape Region Decomposition with Learned Local Operations: Semantic Segmentation Experiment Details

 Once the guide and likelihood networks have been trained, we populate the values of Table 2 with the following procedure.
 A input shape for category C is first decomposed into a set of regions with region decomposition method M. The guide network specialized for the (C, M) pair is then used to propose a set of 10000 label assignments over the region decomposition.
 The likelihood network specialized for C then evaluates all proposed label assignments, and chooses the label assignment that maximizes equation 1 from the NGSP paper.
 Note that we also include the guide network likelihood into this equation, finding it regularizes the predictions of the likelihood networks that have never seen region decompositions produced by M. Per-region semantic label predictions can then be propagated to the points within each region using the chosen label assignment.
 Finally, the semantic mIoU can be calculated by finding the intersection over union between predicted and ground-truth per-point labels, and averaging this value over the labels of the grammar across the test-set shapes of each category.

-As NGSP guide network training is fast, we include additional semantic segmentation results in Table \ref{tab:sem_seg_guide} where a partial version of NGSP with just the guide network, and no likelihood networks, is used to perform semantic segmentations.
-We include results for additional categories (all in and out domain categories studied in Section 4).
-We also include additional region decomposition methods: FPS, WOPL Prior, and SHRED with different merge-threshold values (0.2, 0.5, 0.8).
-The NGSP guide network benefits most from SHRED generated regions for both in-domain and out-domain averages.
-When semantic labeling grammars are more coarse, and when more labeled training shapes are present, the gap between SHRED and alternative approaches shrinks.
-The chair, lamp, storage and table categories all have more than 18 nodes in their semantic grammars, while the bed, display, earphone, faucet, knife and refrigerator categories all have less than 11 nodes in their semantic grammars.

-The No Reg rows in Table \ref{tab:sem_seg_guide} and Table \ref{tab:sem_seg} correspond with predictions from the fine-grained semantic segmentation network proposed by \cite{PartNet}.
+The No Reg rows in Table 2 and 3 in the main paper correspond with predictions from the fine-grained semantic segmentation network proposed by \cite{PartNet}.
 This network operates globally, and learns to label individual points instead of shape regions.